 Where to stay in Sorong

-There is a fairly good range of accommodation to choose from in Sorong, although speaking from experience, rates aren’t all that backpacker friendly.
-Overall most places have very average reviews so our advice is, don’t go with huge expectations and you won’t be disappointed (you won’t get much for your money).
-Our hotel of choice in Sorong has been the ‘You & Me’ since we travel on a strict budget.
+There is a fairly good range of accommodation to choose from in Sorong, although speaking from experience, rates aren’t particularly backpacker friendly.
+Overall most have average reviews and what you get for your money isn’t much compared to other parts of SE Asia.
+Our advice is not to go with huge expectations and you won’t be disappointed!

 Hotels we recommend